 Great Lakes Best Family Vacation Beach Spots in Ohio, Wisconsin, Illinois, and Michigan.

-Yes, it is possible to have a family beach vacation in the middle of the USA.
-The Great Lakes offer several rewarding spots and some of the very best water parks can be found on dry land.
-From waterslides and wave pools to shipwrecks and campfires the options are many.
+The Great Lakes area offers hundreds of rewarding beach spots and some of the very best water parks can be found on dry land.
+From waterslides and wave pools to swingsets, beaches and campfires the options are many.
 We have a few energizing suggestions for your consideration.
-Ohio: Kings Island, Nickelodeon™, Waterslides, and Musical Theatre.

 Michigan: Holland, Park Breezes, Summer Theatre, and Awesome Sand Dunes.